.

 A writer I know once elucidated, rather ineloquently; “It means make love to me with your prose; don’t just fuck me with words.”

 Simply stated, some writers are so busy telling us a bare-bones story1 that they forget to show us the underlying excitement: John came home.
 He went upstairs.
 He found his wife lying in a pool of blood.
 John ran screaming out the door, and then he called the police.
 An hour later, an old sergeant named O’Malley said; “It looks like murder, Mr. Smith.
-And you’re the prime suspect.”
+And you’re our only suspect.”

 That’s plot driven, but little else—simply a “shopping list” of chronological events.
 We might see John, but we certainly don’t know John.
-But by showing, not telling, the writer can break open John’s soul while still telling the story, allowing us a long, honest, revealing peek inside John’s mind.
-(We can know John Smith’s personality, even if we don’t know whether or not John murdered his wife.
-That John isn’t telling the reader yet isn’t a stylistic problem…it’s suspense.)
+But by showing readers who John is, and not directly telling us, the writer can break open John’s soul while still gradually revealing John’s story, allowing us a long, honest, revealing peek inside John’s mind.
+(We can know John’s personality, ponder his motivations, even if we don’t know for sue whether or not John murdered his wife.
+That John isn’t telling the reader (yet) isn’t a stylistic problem…it’s suspense.)

 I do equate showing with Active Voice and telling with Passive Voice.
 Not that sensory details and voice structure are synonymous, but they are compatible.
 I usually find that a writer plugged into the showing/not telling psychology is likely more aware of the importance of exciting, passionate writing.
 To me, a good novel is one that continually imparts basic grammar and story-telling mechanics (Subject-Verb-Object)2 with a powerful, dramatic voice.

-I consider the above-mentioned exposition and summarization to be lazy writing.
+I consider the above-mentioned exposition and summation to be lazy writing.
 Or at least tired writing.
 (Certain stylistic machinations can effectively work, if properly orchestrated.)
 But let’s face it, even Hemingway used active voice only marginally—imho—and often slipped into a dispassionate “telling”.
 Would Hemingway be published today?
 Good question.

 Because if you find yourself constantly beginning sentences with: “It was…” or “He was…” or “They were…” you’re pretty much writing in a passive, superficial voice that most readers will discover devoid of feeling.
 I guarantee that 9 times from 10, a writer can easily find a more passionate resonance.
-Consider: John was late for work.

-John hated mornings.
+Jayden hated mornings.
 He hated the sunlight playing peek-a-boo through his blinds, tormenting his eyelids with brain-numbing brightness.

-John hazily recalled having closed Wiley’s Tavern the previous night with a final whiskey sour, and grinding out his last cigarette an hour later.
+Jayden hazily recalled having closed Wiley’s Tavern the previous night with a final whiskey sour, and grinding out his last cigarette an hour later.
 He dreaded the encroaching dawn with a mental anguish that bordered on physical pain.

 Thus, even the ordinary can become an unexpected and pleasurable experience for the reader.
 Plots are finite.
 Imagination is not.